Have a secure website.

-The breakdown is simple—hyperlinks on safe pages begin with 'https' whereas unsafe pages begin with 'http.'
-(To make it easier to remember, think of the extra 's' in https pages as standing for 'secure.')
+The breakdown for website security is simple—hyperlinks on safe pages begin with “https,” while unsafe pages begin with “http.”
+To make it easier to remember, think of the extra “s” in https pages as standing for “secure.”

 If your website is encrypted, it is guaranteed as safe for people to visit without fear of being attacked by viruses.
 If it’s not encrypted, the floodgates of are left open, leaving visitors vulnerable to online hackers who can access their personal information.

 To help the general public determine whether or not they should venture onto an unfamiliar site, Google has placed a “Not Secure” warning on the left side of the address bar whenever the user enters an unencrypted site.
 This was done in an effort to make the internet safer by somewhat shaming those websites that have not put the privacy of their visitors first.